ignasdamunskis/passive-events-support/README.md

 | Touch | `touchstart`, `touchmove`, `touchenter`, `touchend`, `touchleave` |
 | Mouse | `mouseout`, `mouseleave`, `mouseup`, `mousedown`, `mousemove`, `mouseenter`, `mousewheel`, `mouseover` |

+It is recommended to customize and only pass the events that seems to trigger the warning.
+See the section below.

 ## Customization

 In case you want to customize the event list, you will need to pass an array of events manually: